craigfrancis/framework/framework/0.1/doc/setup/config.md

 ---

-## Encryption key

-This should be considered private, and involves you typing in some random keys:

-	define('ENCRYPTION_KEY', 'type-your-own-random-characters');

-The intention of this constant is simply for encrypting information.

-It's also used to ensure sessions are valid for this websites... so avoiding session fixation, and sessions being created on other websites hosted on the same box ([notes](https://www.sitepoint.com/notes-on-php-session-security/)).

----

 ## Servers

 In your config.php file, you should set the 'SERVER' constant.
 This will allow your scripts to determine if they are running on a development server (stage), demo or live.